 The Municipal Code looks disfavorably on granting a variance "if the conditions creating the need for the variance were self-imposed."
 Designing a high-rise without adequate space for parking is a difficulty that is solely of the Applicant's own making.
-It appears that the Applicant is perfectly capable of redesigning the Project to meet City standards.
-For example, the Project application materials and Mitigated Negative Declaration for the Project both indicated that that the Project would include 589 residential units, whereas the Project that the Planning Commission approved only included 522 units.

 The Project's location near transit is also not enough to justify a variance.
-The Applicant has already received almost a 50% reduction in the number of required residential parking spaces, another 9.2% reduction by providing bicycle spaces, and an exemption from providing retail parking spaces, solely due to the Project's location.
-The first factor for granting a variance is not met.
+The Applicant has already received almost a 50% reduction in the number of required residential parking spaces and another 7.2% reduction by providing bicycle parking spaces, solely due to the Project's location.14 The first factor for granting a variance is not met.

 The Planning Commission was also required to find "special circumstances" on the Project site, such as lot size, topography, location, or surroundings, which are not present on other sites.
 There is no substantial evidence that the Project site has any such special circumstances.
-The only plausible argument for special circumstances is that the Project site is "relatively small and narrow."
-Other nearby projects have constructed higher parking ratios, however, on smaller lots
+The only plausible argument for special circumstances is that the Project site includes an existing office building, which will be retained, along with the existing number of parking spaces for the office building.
+However, the Applicant has chosen to construct two very tall towers on a lot that already has an existing office building and associated parking requirement.
+The fact that the Applicant chose this lot for such a project, and then designed the Project to provide inadequate space to meet the City's parking requirements, is a self-imposed condition.